Fuel and scratch resistant Peelable High Gloss

 Info sheet HERE

-For a compressor setup, we use here a Sealey S701g 1.4 at @ 24psi and get the results below.
-You can use better guns, and you will get better results (at a cost of course).
-If you spray in a professional booth, again you will get better results, but you will need all sorts of council / planning permission and a 10k booth.
-Remember a lot of videos of the really good finishes are sprayed by professional car painters, in a £10k booth with £500 guns!
-Do not expect perfection.
+For a compressor setup, we use here a SATA 5000RP 1.2 at @ 2bar and get the results below. .
+If you spray in a professional booth, again you will get better results, if not, do not expect perfection.
 Dust is your enemy with this product.
 You could get away with it, with just a normal matte / satin finishes, but high gloss will show up dirt and dust badly.
 Just be realistic in your expectations.
 Also if you do not put minimum 7 WET coats of Full Dip liquid wrap down you will struggle to peel in the future.
 It will not be the products fault, but your own for skimping on product to start with.

 Using a compressor and gun setup - Our recommendation is minimum 3 hp, minimum 14CFM and at least 200 litres air storage.
 Belt driven are better and quieter than v twins, and last longer too.
 Screw compressors are by far the best (and most expensive).
 An air drier is pretty essential too (better spray and removes a lot of orange peel).
-As for guns a Sealey s701g 1.4 the gloss is good budget gun.
-The Devilbiss FLG / SLG good mid gun and you can go right up to a Sata 5000 B HVLP if you wanna go crazy!
+As for guns we use a SATA 5000 RP 1.2 for the gloss

 Get orangepeel?
 Here's how to fix it :)